 Instructions

-- Add the gluten free flour, salt, sugar, and rapid yeast to a large mixing bowl.
-Use a whisk to blend them together.
+- Prepare the Dry Ingredients.
+Add the 2 ¼-2 ½ cups gluten free flour blend, ½ teaspoon salt, 1 teaspoon cane sugar, and 2 ½ teaspoons rapid yeast to a large mixing bowl.
+Use a whisk to blend them.

-- Remove the plastic wrap and evaluate your dough.
+- Prepare the naan dough for Rolling.
+Remove the plastic wrap and evaluate your dough.
 If your dough is really sticky, add more flour.
-With Cup4Cup I had to add a lot more flour so that it wasn't too sticky to work with.
+If using Cup4Cup flour, you may need to add more flour at this stage if the dough is too sticky to roll out.
+Lightly dust a clean work surface or a silicone baking mat with gluten-free flour to prevent sticking.

 Notes

-- I tested this recipe with Cup4Cup and my homemade gluten free flour blend.
+- I tested this recipe with Cup4Cup (the old version with dried milk powder) and my homemade gluten free flour blend.
 See below for important notes on each.
-For Cup4Cup only: 360 grams and ¾ cup water.

-- I recommend purified water in yeast recipes.
+- I recommend using purified water in yeast recipes.
 Chlorine in tap water can inhibit yeast growth.

 - To make this recipe dairy-free, use vegan yogurt and butter.